Mamerto Adan is a feature writer who is back in college once again. Science is one of his favorite topics.

 The Dreaded Military Conscription

 There is an online joke that in Russia, a man will weep twice in his life: when his mother dies, and during conscription.
 Because some men simply dread going to mandatory military service.
-Aside from a few exemptions, all male citizens in Russia ages 18 to 27 are obliged to go to the military.
+Aside from a few exemptions, all male citizens in Russia ages 18 to 27 are obliged to go into the military.
 Imprisonment of two years awaits anyone avoiding the draft.

 And that's just the physical torture.
 Conscripts are also brutalized emotionally and sexually.